Religion, Philosophy and Ethics (RS)

 Throughout KS3, Religion, Philosophy & Ethics (RPE) contributes dynamically to students’ education by provoking challenging questions about meaning and purpose in life, beliefs about God, issues of right and wrong and what it means to be human.
 Throughout KS3, students learn about and from Christianity in addition to the other five major world religions.
 They also consider ethical and philosophical questions, in addition to secular systems of morality such as Humanism.
 Students are given opportunities throughout the course to express and justify their own personal beliefs in a safe, supported and structured environment.
 They learn to weigh up the value of wisdom from different sources, to develop and express their insights in response, and to agree or disagree respectfully.
 Our KS3 curriculum follows The Agreed Syllabus for Religious Education in Surrey Schools (2017-2022), devised by the Surrey SACRE.

 At KS4 RPE is offered as an option at GCSE with students following the EDUQAS Religious Studies Route A 1-9 paper.
 This programme of study focuses on both Christian and Muslim beliefs and practices, as well as Religious, Philosophical and Ethical Studies in the modern world, exploring topics such as relationships, life and death, good and evil and human rights.
 The subject lends itself to discussion and debate around controversial topics, and allows students to develop a deeper understanding of the wider context of society, and the place of religion within this.
 Those students who do not opt to take RPE as a GCSE will explore ethical themes through Life skills and Wellbeing lessons, focusing on diversity and discrimination.
-Students will also experience ‘drop down’ cross-curricular days investigating events such as the Holocaust from a religious and historical perspective.

 The Religious Studies department at Blenheim High School prides itself on being an open, innovative and inspiring area in which all student’s opinions and beliefs are appreciated, respected and shared.
 The aim for the department is simple – to encourage students to develop opinions, to be able to work with and appreciate others whose opinions may differ and to respect the variety of faith and belief that our community offers.